WSAJ (AM): Beginnings

-Radio research at Grove City College, primarily under the oversight of physics professor Dr. Herbert W. Harmon, dated to at least 1914, when Harmon and the school were jointly issued a license for a standard amateur station with the callsign 8CO.
+Radio research at Grove City College, primarily under the oversight of physics professor Herbert W. Harmon, dated to at least 1914, when Harmon and the school were jointly issued a license for a standard amateur station with the callsign 8CO.
 In early 1917 the college received a Technical and Training School license, with the callsign 8YV.
 Like most radio stations at this time, the college's stations used spark transmitters, so they could only be used for Morse code communication.
 In addition, on April 6, 1917 all civilian radio stations were ordered to shut down, due to the start of World War One.

 Effective October 1, 1919, the ban on civilian radio stations was lifted, and 8YV was reactivated.
 During the war advances in vacuum-tube technology had made audio transmissions practical, but in the immediate post-war period tubes were scarce and difficult to find.
 However, Dr. Harmon had worked for the Bureau of Standards in Washington, D.C. during the war, and was able to borrow VT-2 transmitter tubes from the Army Signal Corps.
 He used these to construct a transmitter that was awarded first place in the "$100 Radiophone Prize Contest" run by Radio Amateur News, and the equipment was reviewed in depth in a 3-page article in that magazine's May 1920 issue.

 In addition to using his station for individual communication with amateur radio operators, in late March 1920 Harmon began making nightly concert broadcasts.
 A particularly celebrated broadcast followed on April 26, when the president of the college, Dr. Weir C. Ketler, addressed a noonday Rotary Club luncheon which was being held 25 miles (40 km) away in New Castle.
 Rex Patch, a club member and radio amateur (8HA), handled the receiving equipment for this event.
 This broadcast was traditionally considered as WSAJ's founding, although it actually took place 2½ years before the station received its first broadcasting license with the WSAJ callsign.